lmiller1990/neith/README.md

 - [Vue.js](https://vuejs.org/) with the _Composition API_ and `<script setup>` for the syntax
 - [Express](https://expressjs.com/) for the HTTP server

+## Getting Started

+This project just uses plain old `npm`.
+Clone it and run `npm install`.
+You'll also need to create a database.

 ## Database

 The schema is managed with [knex](https://knexjs.org).